gerardbosch/dotfiles/README.md

 # Update submodules

-Some of the submodules like `oh-my-zsh` may update themselves automatically.
+Some of the submodules like may update themselves automatically.
 But you can manually update one, or all submodules at once:

 ```shell
 # Pull all submodules from its remotes